damianmuti/sticko/README.md

 ## About this theme

-I've been working as a UI/UX Dev font the last 12 years.
+I've been working as a UI/UX Dev and Art Director for the last 12 years.
 I've also been using the web as a huge source of information for my personal and professional career.
 [sticko](http://sticko.apps.runkite.com/) is my own way to give back something i love and live for to the internet community: a clean, modern, **responsive** and **free** theme for the emerging -and absolutely amazing- blogging platform called [Ghost](http://ghost.org).

 I really hope you like it and feel free to use this theme for whatever purpose you want.